Where Swiss development aid meets migration

 Controversial and currently on hold in Switzerland, the UN Migration Pact strives to help people live in peace and follow their dreams in their own countries.
 But many Swiss-supported projects already pursue these goals.

 Earlier this week the international community - but not Switzerland - formally adopted an international agreementexternal link in Morocco that promises a better, more coordinated approach to migration.
-The Swiss government decided to delay adoption until parliament had properly debated the issue.
+The Swiss government said on Friday external linkthat it had instructed the Federal Department of Foreign Affairs to prepare, by the end of 2019, a simple federal decree enabling the Swiss parliament to decide whether or not Switzerland should sign the pact.

 The country already supports several key projects in the area of migration.
 It has formed five partnerships with Bosnia-Herzegovina, Kosovo, Nigeria, Serbia, Sri Lanka and Tunisia.
 The content of a migration partnership is flexible and varies from country to country, taking the particular context and the different interests of the partners into account.
 Apart from the traditional issues of readmission, return assistance, visa policy and the prevention of human trafficking, migration partnerships also link migration with development and include the protection of migrants’ human rights.